How long will water heater last

 Frequently Asked Questions

-To extend the life of your water heater, you should perform regular maintenance, such as flushing the tank and replacing the anode rod every 3-5 years.
+Yes, you can help extend the life of your water heater by performing regular maintenance, such as flushing the tank and inspecting the anode rod.
+Proper maintenance can add several years to the lifespan of your water heater.

 Connect with certified professionals in your area